 - Are you adding more ESXi hosts to already loaded network equipment because there are open ports on the switch?
-An open port does not mean you have capacity, especially if you are still on 1GB.
-Set thresholds and add more equipment when threshold are breached.
+An open port does not mean you have the capacity, especially if you are still on 1GB.
+Set thresholds and add more equipment when the threshold is breached.

 Each of these questions could lead you to the root cause of your application problem.
 And you may find more than one of these problems existing at the same time.
 Or you may have thought of something else.
 Write it down and let’s keep going.

 First, you are not alone.

 These issues are prevalent and they’re easy to fix.
 Normally they result from unplanned growth and a lack of capacity planning for network utilization.